ajmalafif/pagodabox/README.md

-## pre-configured PagodaBox with Roots Theme for WordPress 3.5.1 setup
+## Pre-configured PagodaBox with Roots Theme for WordPress 3.5.1 setup

 ### First step